HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ConfigureIngressWithVPs.md

     serviceType: ClusterIP
 ```

-### Add additional hostnames to the helm-chart
+### Adding the portal hostnames to the Helm chart

-In this sample a base portal will be configured with hostname `BasePortal` and a Virtual Portal will be configured with hostname `VirtualPortal1`.
-To make these hostnames accessible from outside the host names need to be known in the hostAliases section in the helm chart.
-For details, please check [Setting the hostAliases for DX Pods](../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_options_host_alias.md){target="_blank"}
+Map the base portal (`BasePortal`) and virtual portal (`VirtualPortal1`) hostnames inside the `hostAliases` section of the `values.yaml` file to make them accessible from outside the cluster.
+For more information, refer to [Setting the hostAliases for DX Pods](../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_options_host_alias.md).

-Update the values.yaml file in the hostAliases section as following:

 ```yaml
 hostAliases: